 If you have been offered a lump sum settlement payment, we understand that most claimants are tempted to accept a quick cash payment because they are suffering financially as a result of their disabilities, but you should decide whether or not to settle very carefully.
-The insurance company will be estimating what your disability is worth from the company’s point of view.
-There is a chance they could undervalue your claim.
+The insurance company will assess the value of your disability claim from their perspective, which carries the risk of potentially undervaluing your case.

-What Will a Long-Term Disability Attorney Do for You?
+How Will a Long-Term Disability Attorney Help With My Claim?

-Before accepting an offer you should understand your legal rights and what it will take to fight back against the disability insurance company.
-An experienced Long Term Disability Insurance attorney can help you evaluate factors such as:
+Before accepting a lump-sum buyout offer you should understand your legal rights, the value of your claim, and what it will take to fight back against a low-ball offer from the disability insurance company.

-The insurance company may want you to make a quick decision, but take some time to review all your options first.
-A lump sum settlement will be a final agreement between you and the insurance company.
-Making sure that the lump sum settlement will meet your needs throughout your life is the most important thing to remember when negotiating.
+The insurance company might press you to make a hasty decision, but it’s important to carefully evaluate all your available options first.
+Opting for a lump sum settlement represents a conclusive arrangement between you and the insurance provider.
+The most important thing to remember when negotiating is to make sure that the lump sum settlement will meet your needs throughout your life.

-We do handle buyout settlements and settlements in litigation, and we’ve even been able to settle cases right before going to court in what we call pre-litigation mediation.
-If you’d like to see which of these options is available to you, I encourage you to give us a call at (866) 853-4512.
+We evaluate buyout offers and settlements in litigation, and we’ve even been able to settle cases right before going to court in what we call pre-litigation mediation.
+If you would like to discuss your options, I encourage you to give us a call at (888) 321-8131.
 If you’d like additional written materials, there’s a free book that I wrote called “The Top 10 Mistakes That Will Destroy Your Long Term Disability Claim” that is available for download.